-19+ JavaScript Shorthand Coding Techniques — SitePoint
+25+ JavaScript Shorthand Coding Techniques — SitePoint

 8. Object Property Shorthand

 Defining object literals in JavaScript makes life much easier.
 ES6 provides an even easier way of assigning properties to objects.
-If the property name is the same as the key name, you can take advantage of the shorthand notation.
+If the variable name is the same as the object key, you can take advantage of the shorthand notation.

 Longhand: